abirsh/abirsh.github.io/index.md

 # Publications

 **Peer-reviewed  Conference Papers**
- - **Abir Saha** and Anne Marie Piper.
-Understanding Audio Production Practices of People with Vision Impairments.
-To appear in *the 22nd International ACM SIGACCESS Conference on Computers and Accessibility (ASSETS 2020)*, Athens, Greece, October 2020. [[PDF](https://abirsh.github.io/publications/BVI-audio-ASSETS2020-preprint.pdf){:target="_blank"}]
+ - **Abir Saha** and Anne Marie Piper. [[Understanding Audio Production Practices of People with Vision Impairments](https://abirsh.github.io/publications/BVI-audio-ASSETS2020-preprint.pdf){:target="_blank"}].
+To appear in *the 22nd International ACM SIGACCESS Conference on Computers and Accessibility (ASSETS 2020)*, Athens, Greece, October 2020.
  - Moushumi Sharmin, Monsur Hossain, **Abir Saha**, Maitraye Das, Margot Maxwell, and Shameem Ahmed.
 From Research to Practice: Informing the Design of Autism Support Smart Technology.
 In *Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI 2018)*, Montreal, Canada, April 2018. [[Link](https://dl.acm.org/doi/abs/10.1145/3173574.3173676){:target="_blank"}]
  - **Abir Saha** and Maitraye Das.
 Impact of Social Networking on Post-Partum Depression in Women: An Analysis in the Context of Bangladesh.
 In *Proceedings of the 20th IEEE International Conference on Computer and Information Technology (ICCIT)*, Dhaka, Bangladesh, December 2017. [[Link](https://doi.org/10.1109/ICCITECHN.2017.8281831){:target="_blank"}]
 <br>